IP Address Lookup

 What Does IP Lookup Show?

 Each field in the lookup result comes from a different layer of internet infrastructure.
-Here is what each one means:
+Here is what each one means: If you are new to the basics, start with our guide to what an IP address is and our deep dive into how accurate IP geolocation really is.

 | Field | Description | Accuracy |